Koldar/ijcai2019-slides/talk.md

 I will now explain the underlying ideas of our technique, CPD search.

 CPD search is A* variant which computes bounded suboptimal solutions.
-To do so, the CPD paths are exploited in several way to improve the runtime search on the perturbated map.
+To do so, the CPD paths, which can be retrieved using the **preprocess CPD**, are exploited in several ways to improve the **runtime** search on the perturbated map.

-One important property is that each A* search node $n$ (holding the location inside the map) has **implicitly** associated a cpd path which allows to optimally reach, form the given node location, the target node t in the map without perturbations:
+One important property is that each A* search node $n$ (holding the location inside the map) has **implicitly** associated a cpd path which allows to optimally reach the target node t in the map with no perturbations:

- We will use h CPD n to refer to the cost of such path
+We will use h CPD n to refer to the cost of such path using the original weights (namely without perturbations) while h prime CPD will refer to the cost of the same path but using the perturbated weights.

 # Cpd-Search (2)

+We firstly use the CPD to derive an admissible heuristic.
+Since perturbations can only increase the original edge-cost, h CPD of n (which is the cost of an optimal path on the **original** map) never overestimates the cost of the optimal path on the perturbated map, thus can be used as an admissible heuristic.

+As an example, consider the given graph where we want to find the optimal path from 2 to 6: the involved search node is $n$ and its cpd path is the red one. the cost of the optimal solution is 8 (by going through nodes 1, 4, 5 and 6) while h cpd of $n$ is 6 (following red path using the **original** weights);

 # Cpd-Search (3)

+CPD paths can be used to early terminate the search as well.
+If the algorithm reaches a search node $n$ whose cpd path do not involve any perturbated edges (thus h prime cpd of n is the same of h cpd of n) then the cpd path is already an optimal path from n to the target node in the perturbated map as well.
+Hence we can obtain the optimal path on the perturbated map from start node to target node by concatenating the path from node start to n with the cpd path from n to the target.

 # Cpd-Search (4)

+Lastly, we can exploit CPD to define both lowerbound and upperbound of the optimal solution over the perturbated map.

+In particular given a search node $n$, since perturbations always increase the edge costs, the cost of the path on the **perturbated** map from s to n plus the cost of the cpd path using **original** weights from n to t yields a **lowerbound** of the solution.

+Furthermore, the cost of the path on the **perturbated** map from s to n plus the cost of the cpd path using **perturbated** weights from n to t yield an **upperbound** of the solution.

+By mantaining those 2 bounds and the best solution found (obtained by concatenating the path over perturbated map from start to n with the cpd path from n to t) it is possible to derive a bounded suboptimal algorithm.
+The bound quality can be set wth user-defined threshold epsilon.
+When such threshold is set to 1, CPD search yields the optimal path.
+Furthermore, CPD search can be used in anytime search by outputting the best solution found so far.

 # Experimental Setup

+OK, to test CPD Search, we used the benchmarks from Moving AI.

+The perturbations over the maps have been generated in 2 ways:

+- One, named RANDOM, where we randomly choose 10 percent of edges whose cost is then multiplied by a factor of 3;

+- Two, called AREA, where we choose a location on the optimal path of a query and alter all the edges within a radius of 15 from the chosen location.
+Each edge cost is multiplied by a decaying function ranging from 4 to 1.

+We tested CPD search in an optimal and in an anytime scenario: in the first we compared the algorithm against ALT, a popular technique using preprocessing where exploiting a limited set of nodes named landmarks to derive admissible heuristic for any node pair

 # Optimal Scenario